 This post is about listing the most interesting and useful lessons and concepts/ideas that I have learned since I became aware of Jordan B Peterson.

 If you don’t know who Jordan Peterson is, I highly recommend looking into him, his ideas and teachings/online lecture’s.
-If you have heard of Jordan Peterson in a somewhat negative way, which is sometimes how the mostly far or radical left mainstream biased media will try to portray him, I suggest actually listening to him and to what he says directly.
+If you have heard of Jordan Peterson in a somewhat negative way, which is sometimes how the mostly far or radical left mainstream biased media will try to portray him, I suggest actually listening to him directly.

 When the authors do criticize actual ideas, they provide no source or evidence what so ever to back up the criticism.
 It’s just a very obvious negative perception, and they just try and distort and twist everything to suit their preconception or to push their narrative.
 It’s not journalism, it’s a personal attack, subjective opinion and an attempt to confirm their prejudices.

 Jordan Peter is not solely responsible or behind all the developments in this list, however it was because of him that I became aware them.
 Many other psychologists, researchers and scientists deserve credit.